walkabilly/phac_routing/README.md

 ## Data and Code

+The data and code are available for all stations.
+You will need the following to run the code

+* GoogleMaps API Key
+    * Parameter is set as `map_key` in each file.
+You can register for a GoogleMaps API Key in the Google Developers portal.
+* Required packages
+    * googleway
+    * tidyverse
+    * ggmap
+    * sf
+    * sfext
+    * googlePolylines
+    * mapview
+    * jsonlite
+    * collapse

+Each station as it's own R Markdown file that will need to edited if the code is be rerun.
+The following code blocks need to be edited at the beginning and end of the document.
+These blocks are labelled with an `EDIT ME` tag and the end of the code block.

+#### Beginning of Document

+* Draw buffer and select points
+    * The arrival destination
+* Set origin point
+    * The departure station
+* Setup departure location and arrival time
+    * The arrival time.
+Note the the date needs to be in the future and watch the time zone.
+* List of variables for geocoding
+    * This is the list for parsing the JSON return from the GoogleMaps API.
+If a location does not geocode you will need to edit to the correct number.
+By default there should be 25 locations.
+* Seed
+    * This sets the seed for the random generation of points within the generated buffer

+#### End of Document

+* Writing CSV Files
+    * Provide file names and locations for the 2 datasets to be saved

 City  | Station | Markdown | CSV Files
 ------------- | ------------- | ------------- | -------------
 Ottawa  | Blair Station | [Click here](https://github.com/walkabilly/phac_routing/blob/main/Ottawa/Ottawa_Blaire_Station.md) | [Download](https://github.com/walkabilly/phac_routing/blob/main/Ottawa/ottawa_blaire_bike_transit_drive.csv)